Private Loan Information

 Anderson University does not promote specific lenders.
 You should thoroughly research all options before making your decision.

 Due to requirements in the Truth in Lending Act, a lender must obtain a self-certification signed by the applicant before disbursing a private education loan.
-If you have not provided a signed copy of the applicant self-certification form to your lender, click here to obtain a copy of the form.
+If you have not provided a signed copy of the applicant self-certification form to your lender, download it now.